jkobierczynski/LunarGraze/README.md

   steps (add `-DCMAKE_PREFIX_PATH=$(brew --prefix qt6)` if CMake can't find Qt on its own).
-* **Windows**: install Qt6 (the official online installer, MSVC or MinGW kit) and CMake, then `cmake -G "Visual Studio 17 2022" ..` (or the Ninja generator) and build from there; `graze_core` itself has no platform-specific code (it already builds cleanly as part of the original moon-graze engine's MinGW/static-link Windows build, see the
+* **Windows**: install Qt6 (the official online installer, MSVC or MinGW generator) and build from there; `graze_core` itself has no platform-specific code (it already builds cleanly as part of the original moon-graze engine's MinGW/static-link Windows build, see the